jsanchezalv/WARDEN/README.md

 `WARDEN` is a user-friendly package that facilitates the use of discrete event simulations without resource constraints for cost-effectiveness analysis.
-The package supports a flexible, practical approach to discrete event simulation while keeping an acceptable performance through the use of parallel computing.
+The package supports a flexible, practical approach to discrete event simulation while keeping an acceptable performance.

 The current version supports: